Launch your project !

 • Choose a name for your application

-• Wait while the project is been created
+• Wait while the project is been created.
+A new folder will open up with your new project !

 Create a project